diskoverdata/diskover-docs/source_files/user_advanced_indices.md

 ![Image: Professional Edition Label](images/button_edition_professional.png)&nbsp;![Image: Enterprise Edition Label](images/button_edition_enterprise.png)&nbsp;![Image: AJA Diskover Media Edition Label](images/button_edition_media.png)&nbsp;![Image: Life Science Edition Label](images/button_edition_life_science.png)

-This section will guide you on how to select specific indices, some examples why this could be relevant:
+This section will guide you on how to select specific indices, some examples of why this could be relevant:

 - You need to go back to an older index (or indices) for search, comparison, monitoring, or reporting purposes.
 - You may want to select two indices to search across different points in time for comparison purposes (ex: this file is not here today, was it there two days ago?).
 Selecting different indices is also needed for the [heatmap report](#heatmap).